Salon Marketing Ideas - The Guide for 2020

 They create charming photo series of hairstyles, capture stunning pictures for each stage with a brief but thorough description of how to do it.

-Gosh, I could spend hours looking through these and have serious hair envy from the beautifully set out images!
+Easy right!
+Check out some of their work right here! for some inspiration.
+Like this colourful flower braid, or this no fuss fishtail tutorial.
+I could spend hours looking through these and have serious hair envy from the beautifully set out images!

 Another great blog with some fab examples is Hair Romance.
 Again, this displays lovely images detailing step by step guides and even has a ‘what you need’ section listing the supplies used to create the look.
 What more do YOU need to get going on your own projects?